Aruna Roy: Barefoot College (1974–1983)

 Initially, Roy experienced resistance in finding acceptance in the village.
 Her attempts at bringing new ideas about childbearing and schooling were dismissed by the women there.
 Though the attitude was welcomed by her as she was no longer being treated as an authority but rather as an equal.
 According to her, it is essential for deprived people to be the agents of their own change and that her job was to serve as a catalyst rather than a leader.
 In addition, there was hostility from the more prosperous section of villagers, due to her affinity towards the weavers and leather workers, who belonged to dalit castes.
 Eventually, an old woman named Dhani Bhua helped her in getting adjusted with village life.
-Once her presence as was accepted, she came to frequently socialise with the women there and became sought after for advise on issues such as the use of birth control.
+Once her presence as was accepted, she came to frequently socialise with the women there and became sought after for advice on issues such as the use of birth control.
 Roy herself developed a personal preference for an ascetic lifestyle reinforced by a belief in the Gandhian ideal that one must change oneself to bring change.
 During her time in Tilonia, she experienced a change in perspective.
 Roy started regarding facets such as illiteracy and lack of education as a skill disadvantage rather than that of ability or intelligence, and recognised that they had a deep knowledge in their field of occupation that others did not possess including those which are considered unskilled labour.
 Roy describes Tilonia to have been her real alma mater and the villagers to be better teachers than those in Delhi and at the IAS.
 According to her, the IAS training was inadequate for understanding the complexities of socioeconomic change that were occurring in the rural areas, and that the villages represented neither the romantic notions of a rural life nor the simplistic view of a sexist caste-ridden conservative society, both common stereotypes among the urban well-to-do population.